jpawlowski/mta-sts.template/README.md

 ## How To Use

 1. Make sure you are [signed in to GitHub](https://github.com/login).
-Then click on [**Use this template**](https://github.com/jpawlowski/mta-sts.template/generate) to create a copy to your own GitHub profile.
+Then click on [**Use this template**](https://github.com/jpawlowski/mta-sts.template/generate) to create a copy to your own GitHub profile (see [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)).
+Don't _clone_ the repository.
    You may name your repository whatever you like.
 For simplicity, you can name it `mta-sts.<your_domain.tld>`.

 2. Change the file `.well-known/mta-sts.txt` according to your needs.